rmm-fcul/assisi-python/doc/src/install.rst

 TODO

 Building the assisi software
 ----------------------------

+There are three main components to install.

-The assisi-playground simulator uses the Enki simulation engine, which needs to be installed first:
+1. The assisi-playground simulator uses the **Enki simulation engine**, which needs to be installed first:

 .. code-block:: console